Splenda: Marketing controversy

 In 2006, Merisant, the maker of Equal, filed suit against McNeil Nutritionals in U.S. District Court, Philadelphia, alleging that Splenda's tagline; "made from sugar, so it tastes like sugar" is misleading.
 McNeil argued during the trial that it had never deceived consumers or set out to deceive them, since the product is in fact made from sugar.
 Merisant asked that McNeil be ordered to surrender profits and modify its advertising.
 The case ended with an agreement reached outside of court, with undisclosed settlement conditions.
 In 2004, Merisant filed a complaint with the Better Business Bureau regarding McNeil's advertising.
 McNeil alleged that Merisant's complaint was in retaliation for a ruling in federal court in Puerto Rico, which forced Merisant to stop packaging Equal in packages resembling Splenda's.
 McNeil filed suit in Puerto Rico seeking a ruling which would declare its advertising to not be misleading.
 Following Merisant's lawsuit in Philadelphia, McNeil agreed to a jury trial and to the dismissal of its lawsuit in Puerto Rico.
 However, on May 11, 2007, the parties reached a settlement on the case, the terms of which were not disclosed.

 In 2007, Merisant France prevailed in the Commercial Court of Paris against subsidiaries of McNeil Nutritionals LLC.
 The court awarded Merisant $54,000 in damages and ordered the defendants to cease advertising claims found to violate French consumer protection laws, including the slogans; "because it comes from sugar, sucralose tastes like sugar" and "With sucralose: comes from sugar and tastes like sugar".

 A Sugar Association complaint to the Federal Trade Commission stated that "Splenda is not a natural product.
 It is not cultivated or grown and it does not occur in nature."
 McNeil Nutritionals, the manufacturer of Splenda, has responded that its "advertising represents the products in an accurate and informative manner and complies with applicable advertising rules in the countries where Splenda brand products are marketed."
-The Sugar Association created a web site to criticise sucralose which cites an association-sponsored study.